Colour Blocks : monotypes (2020)

 Screenprints of Sculptures (2015)

-These simple screenprints are the beginning of my printmaking journey at The Learning Connexion and are two dimensional representations of some of my early bronze sculptures.
+These simple screenprints are the beginning of my printmaking journey, started under the wonderful guidance of Marci and Basia while at The Learning Connexion - I was captivated by this medium.
+These are representations of some of my early bronze sculptures.

 Portraiture drawings : pencil and crayon on paper (2016)